 redpanda-0.
 A Pod with a particular ordinal number is always associated with a PersistentVolumeClaim with the same number.
 When a Pod in the StatefulSet is deleted and recreated, it is given the same ordinal number and so it mounts the same storage volume as the deleted Pod that it replaced.

 Internal networking facilitates communication between Redpanda brokers and clients within the same Kubernetes cluster.

 To allow both Redpanda brokers in the same Redpanda cluster and clients within the same Kubernetes cluster to communicate, Redpanda deploys a headless ClusterIP Service (headless Service).
 When a headless Service is associated with a StatefulSet, each Pod gets its own A/AAAA record that resolves directly to the individual Pod’s IP address.
 This setup is crucial for Kafka clients, allowing them to connect to the leader broker for specific partitions after retrieving broker addresses from any Redpanda broker’s Kafka API.

 redpanda-0 Pod is resolvable at the following address:

 To allow internal clients to connect to individual brokers, each broker advertises these internal addresses on the internal listeners.
 For example, this is the Kafka API configuration for an internal listener:

 - address: redpanda-0.redpanda.redpanda.svc.cluster.local.

-Because external clients are not in the Kubernetes cluster where the Redpanda brokers are running, they cannot resolve the internal addresses of the headless ClusterIP Service.
-Instead, Redpanda brokers must also advertise an externally accessible adress that external clients can connect to.
+External clients cannot resolve the internal addresses of the headless ClusterIP Service because they are not in the Kubernetes cluster where the Redpanda brokers are running.
+Instead, Redpanda brokers must also advertise an externally accessible address that external clients can connect to.